nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add an entry
+1. User requests to add an entry.
-2. System adds the entry
+2. System adds the entry.
-3. System displays the success message
+3. System displays the success message.

     Use case ends.

 **Extensions**